Frequently Asked Questions – Answered

 Can men join a course?

 Yes men can join the courses, we do focus a lot on the dancing side of pole, so there will be plenty of sensual movement.
+Please note that it is predominately woman that come to the classes, but men are also very welcome.

 Men are also welcome on the party bookings.